Abraham Lincoln Presidential Library and Museum

 The Abraham Lincoln Presidential Library and Museum in Springfield

 Statues of the Lincoln Family in the Plaza Area of the Lincoln Library & Museum

 Inside the Archives of the Library

 One of the Immersive Experiences Depicting Lincoln's Youth

 Backstory and Context

-The Abraham Lincoln Presidential Library is home to the world's largest collection of Lincoln texts and artifacts.
-Along with thousands of books written on the subject of Abraham Lincoln, the library also owns many of Lincoln's letters, speeches, and other writings.
-This massive collection also includes a copy of the Gettysburg Address that was written by Lincoln himself.
-It is one of only five that ever existed.
-The library also houses many books, artifacts, and other items pertaining to the history of Illinois, as well as a vast amount of genealogical records.
+The Lincoln Presidential Library is home to the world's largest collection of texts and artifacts relating to Lincoln, covering his personal life and career in politics.
+Along with thousands of books written on the president, the library also has many of his letters, speeches, and writings.
+The magnificent collection also includes a copy of the Gettysburg Address, one of only five that has been known to exist.
+In addition, the library houses books, relics, and other important items pertaining to the history of Illinois, as well as a vast amount of genealogical records.

 The Abraham Lincoln Presidential Library and Museum impactfully and artistically tells the story of one of America's most influential and beloved presidents.
 Every year, thousands of people visit the museum to learn about the man who called Springfield his home.
 This is a site that is not only important for preserving the legacy of Abraham Lincoln, but for preserving the history of Illinois.
 It is no wonder that this captivating presidential library and museum is consistently ranked as one of the top museums in the country.